 A groundbreaking study conducted by the University of Texas and Memorial Sloan Kettering Cancer Center reveals that the bright yellow-orange Asian spice is also a cancer preventing food.
 Thanks to its anti-inflammatory, antibiotic properties, turmeric helps fight inflammation and cancer.
 Remember, inflammation in any part of the body can give rise to cancer cells, and excess inflammation boosts growth of cancer.

 Research reveals that curcumin affects DNA instructions of cancerous cells, thus inducing cellular death in cancer cells.
 By adding turmeric to your diet, you may be able halt the growth of cancer cells in the body.
 Further, by increasing the antioxidant capacity of the body, turmeric removes and repairs the cellular damage from free radicals - which are highly reactive compounds produced in the body through stress, pollution, or chemical exposure.

 Research into turmeric benefits for health claims that curcumin exhibits "antioxidant, anti-inflammatory, antiviral, antibacterial, antifungal, and anticancer" properties.
 These properties prove that it has immense potential against malignant diseases, such as cancer, arthritis, allergies, diabetes, and Alzheimer's, among other chronic illnesses."

-The consumption of curcumin along with black pepper, chili extract, or ginger root helps in making turmeric more easily absorbed by the body.
+The consumption of curcumin along with black pepper, chili extract, or ginger root helps in its absorption in the body.
 It won't be wrong to say that curcumin is a potential drug for several ailments.